joshualmitchell/joshualmitchell.github.io/_posts/2020-04-03-the-scientific-paper-citation-system-is-a-pilot-for-an-evergreen-note-system.md

 Why, for example, aren't we all on the same page about COVID-19, even when we know who the reputable sources of information are? [(Or do we?)](https://www.scottaaronson.com/blog/?p=4695)

 The answer is accessibility.
 I'm not talking about papers being hidden behind paywalls (which is also an issue).
 I'm talking about how, when the average person reads a scientific paper, they get nothing out of it.
-It's like it's encrypted.

 Scientists themselves aren't immune to this problem.
 This is a condensed paper citation graph by field [tweeted](https://twitter.com/david_perell/status/1242209425458212864?s=20) by [David Perell](https://www.perell.com/):